arjunperi/Cellular-Automata-Simulator/README.md

 Known Bugs:
 - Bottom row of cells are cut off on the screen.
 This may have to do with BorderPane setup and menu panel at the top messing with the screen/grid fitting.
+- The theme dropdown menu item has invisible text because it is the same color as the dropdown background color.
+Had troubles changing the CSS to fix this without throwing warnings so left it as is.
+You can see the different themes if you hover over the text.
+- The CSS theme does not get applied to the graph view.
+This would theoretically be a very easy change by just feeind the css file into the graph controller and applying it to the second graph scene.
+Was running into issues with setting the proper CSS tag for the graph and was getting invisible items in the graph view so left the CSS not applied to the graph view due to lack of time/patience.

 Extra credit:
 - Completed part of optional configuration specifications.